The P2O processor can produce a range of fuel products, which do not require further refining.

 100% of the Plastic2Oil No. 2 Fuel is derived from waste plastic and does not require blending.

 Naphtha is a very light fuel that is used as a cut feedstock for ethanol or as white gasoline in high and regular grade road certified fuels.

 Butane and additives are typically required, along with blending, to make Naphtha road-ready.

 The Naphtha produced by the P2O process is ultra-clean and ultra-low sulphur.

 Petcoke (Carbon Black) is a carbonaceous solid produced as the result of the carbon cracking process.
 Because of its high BTU (British Thermal Unit) value, the highest industry usage of Petcoke is by steel manufacturers who use it to fire their blast furnaces.

-JBI produces Petcoke through the P2O process and will be seeking a BUD (Beneficial Use Determination) to sell this product to end-users.
+Plastic2Oil produces Petcoke through the P2O process and will be seeking a BUD (Beneficial Use Determination) to sell this product to end-users.